Heterotic flux backgrounds and their IIA duals

+This uses the index theorem, the results on flux quantization, and $k$ is the contribution to~(\ref{eq:Bianchipq}) from the torus fibration:

-These hypermultiplets are neutral under $\GU(1)^{3-n}$.
-At a generic point on the Coulomb branch the gauge group is broken to a Cartan subgroup, and all charged hypermultiplets become massive.
-The $n=0$ case yields the spectra discussed above and listed in~(\ref{eq:abinst1}).
-Taking $k= -4 n$ for $n=1,2$, the Hodge numbers of potential IIA duals are listed in Table~\ref{table:abelian}.
+The hypermultiplets are neutral under $\Lu(1)^{\oplus(3-n)}$.
+At a generic point on the Coulomb branch the gauge group is broken to a Cartan subgroup $\GU(1)^{19-n-m}$, and all charged hypermultiplets become massive; a type IIA interpretation therefore corresponds to a Calabi-Yau manifold with Hodge numbers

+We will now characterize the $k$ and $m$ that are realized by supersymmetric configurations on smooth $M$ and with properly quantized flux.